Stores enrolled in reverse logistics program

 The customer's chain-wide rollout enabled Divert to maximize wasted food collection.

 Reduction of wasted food from stores

 Data provided by Divert has resulted in an increased awareness and has decreased wasted food at the individual store level.

-A major grocery retail brand in the North Atlantic was looking for a technology solution that would provide visibility into its individual store operations, help decrease the amount of wasted food leaving its back room and reduce shrink, and have a positive impact on its bottom line.
+A major grocery retail brand in the Mid-Atlantic states was looking for a technology solution that would provide visibility into its individual store operations, help decrease the amount of wasted food leaving its back room and reduce shrink, and have a positive impact on its bottom line.

 Starting in 2017, the retailer implemented Divert’s reverse logistics diversion program across all of its 190 stores to enable the collection of as much wasted food as possible.
 With Divert’s Radio-Frequency Identification (RFID) tracking platform, the retailer was able to track store-specific wasted food data on a monthly basis and relay areas of opportunity to its stores.

 Over a five-year period, the customer had a 9% reduction in tons of wasted food across its stores, while also seeing a significant increase in sales.
 Divert’s insights have enabled better-informed purchasing decisions and opportunities to increase wasted food donations to local food banks and partners.
 In addition, the education provided by Divert’s team to the retailer’s employees has resulted in an increased awareness and overall culture shift at the company to decrease wasted food at the individual store level.